 Erin Hottenstein for Health District Board Member

-I’m excited to put my experience as a former small-business owner, community volunteer, and parent to work for the betterment of Northern Larimer County, where I’ve lived for more than 20 years.
+I’m excited to put my experience as an organizational management consultant, former small-business owner, and community volunteer, to work for the betterment of our community and all of Northern Colorado, where I’ve lived for more than 20 years.

 I live with my husband, our two children, one dog, and one frog (a decent swimmer named Phelps, yes, after the olympian).
 Like many of you, I’ve been a small-business owner.